dougbutner/gold/README.md

 # How is this raising money for permaculture? 🤔🌳
 GOLD was released to the public very cheaply, that is, below the minimum spot trading price of 0.00000001 WAX / GOLD.
-While this didn't help us raise initial funds, it did create a DeFi game that anyone could play for a few pennies.
-Currently, the gaialovefund account has 36 billion GOLD that was donated back, and the plan is to create a win-win-win economy using GOLD and SILVER and eventually list this GOLD slowly on the spot market starting at the price of .00001, giving us over 100k USD to put towards permaculture.
-We kind of messed up selling GOLD so cheaply, but we also made an opportunity for more people to benefit in an amazing way.
+While this didn't help us raise initial funds, it did create a DeFi game that anyone could play for a fraction of a WAX.
+Currently, the gaialovefund account has 36 billion GOLD that was donated back, and the plan now is to create a win-win-win economy using GOLD and SILVER and list this GOLD slowly on the spot market starting at the price of .00001, giving us over 200k WAX to put towards permaculture.
+We messed up the fundraising by selling GOLD so cheaply, but we also made an opportunity for more people to benefit in an amazing way.

-# Can SILVER be sold to raise money for permaculture too? 🤔🌳
+# Can SILVER be sold to raise money for permaculture too?
 With SILVER, we have another ratio (the SILVER Radio) to honor, and the original plan was to offer SILVER similarly to GOLD on the market using this new ratio.
 With the failure of GOLD to raise more than 200 USD, we have decided to keep SILVER as a LP rewards token and decide later if/when there will be a public sale of SILVER.
+By using SILVER to benefit cXc and GOLD lp, the economy is richer, and this may make a better opportunity to help other projects as well, as [Bludac](https://r.land/blu) has.

-If there is a sale, it will be announced on our Telegram first.
+If there is a sale, it will be announced on our [Telegram](https://t.me/ToMoonForEarth) first.

 # LEGAL AGREEMENT 📜